Healthcare Emergency Management Software: An Operator’s Guide to Survey-Ready EM Evidence

 What does CMS require hospitals to document under the Emergency Preparedness Rule?

-Four elements, all documented.
-CMS requires 18 provider and supplier types to maintain a comprehensive emergency preparedness program, based on an all-hazards approach, encompassing four primary elements: risk assessment and planning; policies and procedures; a communication plan; and a training and testing program.
-The hospital must develop and maintain an emergency preparedness communication plan that complies with Federal, State, and local laws and must be reviewed and updated at least every 2 years.
+Four elements, all documented: risk assessment and emergency plan; policies and procedures; a communication plan; and a training and testing program.
+Under 42 CFR §482.15, the emergency plan, the policies and procedures, and the communication plan must each be reviewed and updated at least every 2 years, based on a documented facility- and community-based risk assessment using an all-hazards approach.
 Appendix Z of the State Operations Manual is the surveyor’s playbook.

 How often must hospitals conduct and document emergency exercises for Joint Commission and CMS?

-Hospitals must conduct exercises to test the emergency plan at least twice per year, including an annual full-scale community-based exercise (or a facility-based functional exercise if a community-based one is not accessible), with an exemption from the next required full-scale exercise if the hospital experiences an actual emergency that activates the plan.
-Document the activation.
-An actual event still requires an AAR.
+Hospitals must conduct exercises to test the emergency plan at least twice per year, including one full-scale community-based exercise (or a facility-based functional exercise if a community-based one is not accessible).
+An actual emergency that activates the plan can exempt a facility from the next required full-scale exercise, but the activation still requires an after-action report.

-What’s the difference between an HVA, an EOP, and an after-action report, and how should each be stored?
+What is the difference between an HVA, an EOP, and an after-action report?

-The HVA is the prioritized list of hazards (Kaiser Permanente methodology is the most common).
+The HVA is the prioritized list of hazards (the Kaiser Permanente methodology is the most common template, hosted by ASPR TRACIE).
 The EOP is the response plan built from those hazards.
 The AAR is the evaluation of how the plan performed during an exercise or real event.
-Each should live as a linked record (not a standalone file) so an HVA finding traces forward to the EOP section it informs, the exercise that tested it, the AAR that scored it, and the CAP that closed the gap.
+Each should live as a linked record so an HVA finding traces forward to the EOP section it informs, the exercise that tested it, the AAR that scored it, and the CAP that closed the gap.

 How do surveyors validate emergency preparedness evidence during a tracer?

 They follow the thread.
-A surveyor will pick a hazard from the HVA, ask which EOP annex addresses it, ask when it was last exercised, ask to see the AAR, ask which CAPs were opened, ask who owned each CAP, and ask when staff were retrained on the revised policy.
+A surveyor picks a hazard from the HVA, asks which EOP annex addresses it, asks when it was last exercised, asks to see the AAR, asks which CAPs were opened, asks who owned each CAP, and asks when staff were retrained on the revised policy.
 If those records live in five places, the tracer slows down.
-If they live in one linked record, the operator answers in minutes.
-That is the difference between continuously ready and binder-scramble ready.
+If they live in one linked record, the compliance officer answers in minutes.